 While more research on the effects of consuming marijuana is needed, it appears we can conclude that smoking any substance — including marijuana — is generally not good for you.

-New research suggests vaping may also be detrimental to health and can cause serious problems, including death.
+New research suggests vaping liquids may also be detrimental to health and can cause serious problems, including death.
 So, it seems the least harmful way of consuming marijuana may be to eat it.

 However, researchers note that long-term marijuana use and THC exposure may increase the risk of psychosis and mental health disorders.

-If you want to get the benefits of marijuana with the least amount of risks, it seems CBD products might be the way to go — though you won’t get high from using them.
+If you want to get the health benefits of marijuana with the least amount of risks, it seems CBD products might be the way to go — though you won’t get high from using them.